Race, Ethnicity, Language, Sexual Orientation, and Gender Identity Questions

 Q: Who will see this information?

-We will use this information to best meet your healthcare needs.
-In addition, gathering this information from you tells us whether there are gaps in care among our diverse populations.
+We will use this information to identify and address any gaps in care among our diverse patient populations.

 Q: Who can I ask questions about this?

-The hospital registration team or any team member taking care of you will be happy to answer any question that you may have about why you are being asked about your race, ethnicity, preferred language, sexual orientation, and gender identity.
+The hospital registration team or any team member taking care of you will be happy to answer any of your questions.

 Q: How do I choose the correct information?

 There are no right or wrong answers.
-If you don’t find an answer that fits, you can choose “Other” or you can talk with your care team.
+If an answer does not best describe you, you can select “other” or you can speak with a member of your care team.

 Q: What do the acronyms REaL and SOGI stand for?